-Self-Perception of Voice Problems in the Transgender Community of PR
+Self-Perception of Voice Problems in the Transgender Community of Puerto Rico

-The aims of this research is to investigate the self-perception voice problems among the Trans community of Puerto Rico, through the administration of the Voice Handicap Index (VHI) and a questionnaire.
-In addition, to explore the needs of therapy for the Trans voice.
+The aim of this research is to investigate the self-perception of voice problems among the Trans community of Puerto Rico, through the administration of the Voice Handicap Index (VHI-30) and interviews.
+In addition, its objective is to explore the needs of transgender voice modification therapy.
 This research is a mixed design of concurrent triangulation in which intension is to corroborate results and perform cross validation between quantitative and qualitative data.
-Together with the concurrent triangulation, the data will be analyzed through descriptive statistics and analysis by theme.
-The participants (5-10) will be recruited through the chaining or snowball effect method.
-The inclusion criteria are: transgender individuals living in Puerto Rico, who use hormones for feminization or masculinization, and are over 21 years of age and under 65 years of age.
+Together with the concurrent triangulation, the data will be analyzed through descriptive statistics and analyzed by theme.
+The participants (20) were recruited through the chaining or snowball effect method.
+The inclusion criteria were: transgender individuals living in Puerto Rico, currently using hormones for feminization or masculinization, over 21 years of age and under 65 years of age and must have been absent of voice problems prior to transitioning.
 The participants will choose the research scenario.
-The instrument for data collection are the VHI and a questionnaire.
+The instruments for data collection are the VHI-30 and a structured question guide with open and closed questions for the interview.
+The results of the VHI-30 score reflected that 60% of the participants self-perceived their voice within normal limits, 25% self-perceived their voice with no significant impact on aspects of everyday life, 10% self-perceived their voice with mild significant impact on aspects of everyday life, and 5% of the participants self-perceived the quality of their voice had a moderate significant impact on aspects of everyday life.
+Also, 55% of the participants experienced voice dysphoria.

-Weldon Y. Maldonado Rodríguez, SLP, Master Student, Universidad del Turabo, Rd 189 KM 3.3, Gurabo, Puerto Rico, 00778-3030, +1787-568-8583, WMALDONADO15@email.suagm.edu
+Weldon Y. Maldonado Rodríguez, SLP, Master Student, Universidad Ana G. Méndez, Rd 189 KM 3.3, Gurabo, Puerto Rico, 00778-3030, +1787-568-8583, wmaldonado15@email.suagm.edu

-Maribel González Román, CCC-SLP, Associate Professor, Universidad del Turabo, Rd 189 KM 3.3, Gurabo, Puerto Rico, 00778-3030, +1787-568-8583, mgonzalezr@suagm.edu
+Maribel González Román, CCC-SLP, Associate Professor, Universidad Ana G. Méndez, Rd 189 KM 3.3, Gurabo, Puerto Rico, 00778-3030, +1787-568-8583, mgonzalezr@suagm.edu